webwart/03_src-Python/00_python.md

 - Sion-Desk: FSY to A500GbSaT3
 - Naples-Lab: Do not FSY !

->N: Clean out and actualization of files.
+>N: Add file header to .py files.
+Clean out and actualization of files.

 ## Structure and procedures